COLLEGE STATEMENT ON AUTHORIZATION, RECRUITMENT & HIRING OF NEW FACULTY/ADMINISTRATIVE STAFF

 - Credential files of the three to five top-ranked candidates.
 (If no women or minorities were selected as finalists, units are to include the files of the top two applicants in each group along with an explanation as to why these individuals are no longer under consideration.)
 A minimum of two candidates are expected to make campus visits.

 Complete credential files include the following documents:

 - Current vita

 - 3 current original letters of reference, including at least one from the candidate's current employer if s/he is employed.
 (Letters are considered current if they are dated within one calendar year of the date they are received by the Search Committee.)
 Electronic references are not acceptable unless they have also been received as a signed "hard copy."

 - OFFICIAL transcript(s) showing the highest degree earned and any subsequent coursework.
 (Undergraduate degree transcripts aren't required for faculty credentials.)
 TO AVOID DELAYS, recruitment materials should state that an official copy of the transcript will be required to complete an applicant's file.
 While it is acceptable to interview a candidate for whom no transcript has been received, lack of such does delay the hiring process.

 The Dean will review all materials submitted and discuss any concerns with the respective chair/director.
-This material will also be shared with the Director of Office of Equity, Diversity, and Immigration Services, assuring equal opportunity compliance.
+This material will also be shared with the Director of the Office of Diversity and Belonging, assuring equal opportunity compliance.
 The chair/director will be notified when proposed interviews have been authorized.
 Every effort will be made to provide this notification quickly.